jrruethe/myretail/README.md

 The services don't really do any input validation other than types.
 For example, a `currency` of `NOTAREALVALUE` would be accepted, where something like `USD` is more appropriate.

+## Versioning

+Currently, the APIs are hosted at endpoints like `/products/:id` instead of something like `/api/v1/products/:id`.

+## OpenAPI Documentation

+If the APIs were moved under the `/api` directory, then something like a Swagger documentation page could be added at `/doc`.
+Such a documentation page may look something like [this](https://editor.swagger.io/)

 ## Troubleshooting

 If you have issues getting the Ingress to properly connect to the Service (indicated by `502 Bad Gateway` errors), try the suggestion here: